Arnav2323/AppProgCoursework-main/PrototypedVirtualPet/Readme.md

 # Upcoming Features

 ## Leaderboard
 In the future, I plan to add leaderboards to make the game more fun and competitive.
-Players score will be how long their put survived.
+The player's score will be how long their put survived.

 ## Workshop
 I plan to add a workshop where people can create and upload their own pets and animations, making the game much more customisable.
 Users will also be able to download other players' creations.